steven741/chez-sdl/doc/docs/index.md

 Navigate to [SDL2's website](https://www.libsdl.org/download-2.0.php) and, download the runtime library.
 This guide will be using the the 64-bit version.
 Unzip the library and place the dll file in a directory for libraries.
 This can be any directory of your choosing.
 I recommend placing the file in Chez's installation directory.

-Another, highly recommended, alternative would be to use a package manager for Windows like [MSYS2](https://www.msys2.org/).
+A highly recommended alternative would be to use a package manager for Windows like [MSYS2](https://www.msys2.org/).
 This will handle downloading, installing, and maintaining the library for you.
 All that's required for installing the library is a single command.

 ```bash
 pacman -S mingw-w64-x86_64-SDL2